SHERF: Generalizable Human NeRF from a Single Image: Experiments

 \textbf{Analysis on Viewing Angle Difference Between Target and Observation.} As shown in Fig.~\ref{fig: analysis}(b), we study the effect of viewing angle difference between targets and inputs on the novel view synthesis.
 Two main trends can be found.
 1) The smaller the viewing angle difference is, the easier for models to perform novel view synthesis.
 2) Across all input settings, \nickname{} consistently outperforms baseline methods.
 By refining the indicators, we provide more detailed evaluation and gain more insight into the models.

 \textbf{Generalizability Analysis.} To further study the generalization ability, we directly inference NHP, MPS-NeRF and \nickname{} models, which are pre-trained on THuman, on ZJU\_Mocap test sets.
 As shown in Tab.~\ref{tab: cross_validation_redult}, without additional fine-tuning, \nickname{} achieves better performance than NHP and MPS-NeRF. \nickname{} even shows comparable performance with NHP and MPS-NeRF that are trained on ZJU\_MoCap.
+To further show the generalizability on in-the-wild images, we evaluate \nickname{} on DeepFashion~\cite{liu2016deepfashion} images with SMPL and camera estimated from a 2D image using CLIFF~\cite{li2022cliff} and show novel view and pose synthesis visualization results in Fig.~\ref{fig: generalizability_deepfashion}.

+\textbf{Comparison with PIFu.} For PIFu series, as PIFuHD cannot predict 3D human with textures, we opt to compare with PIFu, which predicts textured mesh from single images.
+We evaluate PIFu on RenderPeople using the official models and compare with \nickname\ in terms of visualization results.
+Thanks to the volume rendering in NeRF and direct supervision on images, \nickname{} can generate textures with higher fidelity and better details than PIFu as shown in Fig.~\ref{fig: result_pifu}.
+Moreover, 3D human reconstructed by PIFu cannot be animated, while \nickname{} can naturally generalize to novel poses.

+\textbf{Comparison with modulation and adaptive normalization.} Even though global, point-level and pixel-aligned features contain different levels of semantics, they share the same shape, and is better suited for a transformer fusion module, where the learnable attention map allows sufficient flexibility.
+We compare our transformer fusion module with other two classic feature fusion methods, \ie, AdaIN and SIREN.
+We report their PSNR in novel view/pose synthesis in Tab.~\ref{tab: result_feature_fusion}, which shows our transformer fusion is the most effective one.

 \textbf{Runtime Analysis.} One big advantage of generalizable Human NeRF is that the reconstruction happens in only one forward pass.
 The inference time is essential for down-stream applications.
 Therefore, we also report and compare the inference frames per second (FPS) of \nickname{} and baseline methods in Tab.~\ref{tab: runtime_analysis}.